 Your J-1 visa foreign residency waiver processing will largely depend on how well your application is presented to the DOS.
 How the information is presented can be the difference between approval and denial.
 This is why it is recommended to engage the service of an immigration expert.

-Here at our firm, our immigration lawyers are capable of verifying if the applicant meets the foreign residency requirements.
-If the J-1 holder wishes to seek a J-1 waiver, our immigration attorneys are able to assist them with the government documentation and supplementary material.
+VisaNation Law Group immigration lawyers are capable of verifying if the applicant meets the foreign residency requirements.
+If the J-1 holder wishes to seek a J-1 waiver, the immigration attorneys are able to assist them with the government documentation and supplementary material.
 We understand the extensions designated for each category and can advise you as to the appropriate course of action.
-You can reach out and book an appointment with one of our J-1 lawyers today by filling out this consultation form.
+You can reach out and book an appointment with a VisaNation Law Group J-1 lawyer today by filling out this consultation form.